British Government has ‘dragged its feet for too long’ on legacy issues – Martin

 Mr Martin told the Dail on Wednesday that British soldiers involved in atrocities such as Bloody Sunday and the Ballymurphy massacre should “be brought to justice”.

-It came as Foreign Affairs Minister Simon Coveney met with a cross-community group of Troubles victims to discuss opposition to the proposals.
+It came as Foreign Affairs Minister Simon Coveney pledged the Irish Government would support a cross-community group of Troubles victims in opposing the plans in a meeting with them on Wednesday.

-“It would be totally unacceptable, it would be a betrayal of the victims of all violence,” the Taoiseach said of the proposals.
+“It would be totally unacceptable, it would be a betrayal of the victims of all violence,” the Taoiseach said of the legacy plans.

 “There is no sense here for a lot of people, a lot of victims, of closure, of answers in terms of who did what.